The structural system may be composed of three basic types of structures.

 Monolithic construction is possible with RCC framed structure.

-It is a combination of load-bearing and frame structure.
+It is a combination of load-bearing structure and frame structure.

 These types of structures are generally adopted for industrial sheds or warehouses where spans are very large.